toughpixels/toughpixels.github.io/content/tips/image-srcset-and-sizes/index.md

 draft: true
 ---

-The srcset attribute is descriptive of what images are available.,,
+The srcset attribute is descriptive of what images are available...
 ```
 <img
  srcset="
-  /wp-content/uploads/flamingo4x.jpg 4025w,
+  /img/flamingo4x.jpg 4025w,
-  /wp-content/uploads/flamingo3x.jpg 3019w,
+  /img/flamingo3x.jpg 3019w,
-  /wp-content/uploads/flamingo2x.jpg 2013w,
+  /img/flamingo2x.jpg 2013w,
-  /wp-content/uploads/flamingo1x.jpg 1006w
+  /img/flamingo1x.jpg 1006w
  "
- src="/wp-content/uploads/flamingo-fallback.jpg"
+ src="/img/flamingo-fallback.jpg"
 >
 ```
 the "sizes" attribute tells the browser how big the image is rendered in your design.
 If an image is always 100% the browser width, sizes would just be "100vw".
-But if on larger screens (let's say 768px tablets and larger), the image displays in a fixed column that's 30rem wide, you'll write "(max-width: 768px) 30rem, 100vw"
+But if on larger screens (let's say 768px tablets and larger), the image displays in a fixed column that's 30rem wide, you'll write "(min-width: 768px) 30rem, 100vw"